Laila Harré: 1982–1996: Labour, NewLabour, and the Alliance

 Harré joined the Labour Party in 1982, representing the youth wing on the party's New Zealand Council.
 She worked in the Beehive as an advisor to disarmament minister Fran Wilde.
 Throughout her seven-year membership of the party she was a critic of the policies advanced by Roger Douglas, who became Minister of Finance when Labour won the 1984 election.
-Douglas, an advocate of free-market economics, introduced a programme of radical reforms (often collectively labeled Rogernomics) which alienated many of Labour's traditional supporters, including Harré.
+Douglas, an advocate of free-market economics, introduced a programme of radical reforms (often collectively labelled Rogernomics) which alienated many of Labour's traditional supporters, including Harré.

 In 1989, Harré resigned from the Labour Party.
 She became a founding member of the NewLabour Party, an organisation started by dissident Labour MP Jim Anderton.
 NewLabour later joined with several other parties to form the Alliance.
 She stood for the Alliance nomination to contest the Tamaki by-election in 1992, but was unsuccessful.
 At the 1992 local-body elections she stood as a candidate for the newly created Auckland Regional Services Trust on the Alliance ticket.
 Harré was not elected, but polled the highest of unsuccessful candidates.
 The next year she stood as the Alliance candidate for the Te Atatū electorate in the 1993 election, but was again unsuccessful, coming runner-up to Labour's Chris Carter.